yangliu2018/Notes/ComputerScience/IntroductionToAlgorithms.md

 ```
 ## 16 Greedy Algorithms
 - make a locally optimal choice in the hope that this choice will lead to a globally optimal solution
-- do not always yiled optimal solution
+- do not always yield optimal solution

+### activity-selection problem
+- problem: schedule several competing activities that require exclusive use of a common resource
+    - goal: select a maximun-size set of mutually compatible activities
+    - each activity has start time and finish time: 0 <= s < f, half-open internal [s, f)
--
+    - compatible: intervals not overlap

 # V Advanced Data Structures